-The term organic bedding refers to the way the materials are both harvested and then processed into fabric.
-Our cotton, hemp, and wool is grown or raised in compliance with organic agricultural standards.
+More and more people are leaving synthetic, petroleum-based mattresses and bedding and finding the benefits of resting on natural fibers--wool, cotton, and hemp--that have been harvested and then made into fabric through low-impact methods that put as little strain on our resources as possible.
+Our cotton, hemp, and wool are grown or raised in compliance with organic agricultural standards.
 No dyes, bleaches, fire retardants, or other chemicals are used in the processing of the fabric itself.
-The environmental benefits as well as the health benefits of true organic bedding are numerous.
+The environmental benefits as well as the health benefits of true organic bedding are numerous:

 We believe that all natural bedding should not be a luxury reserved for just the fortunate few.
-We keep our overhead low in an effort to make this premium quality bedding available to as many as possible.
+While maintaining the highest quality of craftmanship, we keep our overhead low in an effort to make this premium quality bedding available to as many as possible.
 In doing so, we hope to foster an increase in sustainable agricultural standards as well as decrease the amounts of chemicals and persticides put into the environment.

 About Eco Wool

 Our wool is grown, cleaned, and triple carded in the United States.
 Eco Wool is not exposed to carbonizing, bleaching, dyeing, or crimping.
 Additionally, strict standards concerning proper grazing methods and healthy veterinary practices are adhered to.
 The sheep do not undergo any type of pesticide bath as is common at other mills, nor are they exposed to herbicides and pesticides where they graze.
 Only when these practices have been followed can the product be called "Eco Wool."